Slides 📊

 The distributive laws apply when when unions and intersections are used together.

-Let us confirm that these laws hold through a concrete example.
+Let us confirm these laws through a concrete example.

 Example💡: Distributive laws